codeTrolling/game-info/README.md

-# Currently in the early stages of development
+# Currently in development
 # game-info
 ## A web app that is all about giving you information about video games.
 Made with next.js.
+How to run:
+You need to have node.js installed. if you have node.js installed then go into the project's folder, open a therminal window and type ```npm i``` or ```npm install```.
+This should install all the dependencies you need.
-In order to run open a therminal window, go to the app's folder and type ```npm run dev```
+Next, go to the app's folder and type ```npm run dev```.
+This will start a local server on port 3000.
+Open your browser of choice and go to ```localhost:3000```.